About the farming team

 Organic Sector Development Advisor

 Adrian has long been involved in the organic sector as a farmer and has helped develop marketing initiatives in livestock, seeds and cereals.
-His Worcestershire farm includes vegetable production and dairy heifers, working with local landowners through share‑farming and rental agreements.
+His Worcestershire farm is predominantly arable and he works with local landowners through share‑farming and rental agreements.
 He has collaborated with processors and marketers for over 25 years.
 Adrian is also a qualified solicitor and a former Soil Association Trustee.

 Alison Bond

-Alison rejoined the Soil Association to work on the animal‑welfare strand of the Ocado 'Farm to Fork' partnership.
-She helps develop and apply evidence‑based frameworks to assess and communicate positive welfare, focusing on animals’ freedoms, opportunities and natural behaviours.
-Alison previously worked on AssureWel, integrating welfare outcome assessment into certification.
+Alison rejoined the Soil Association to work on the animal welfare strand of the Ocado 'Farm to Fork' partnership.
+She helps develop and apply evidence based frameworks to assess and communicate positive welfare, focusing on animals’ freedoms, opportunities and natural behaviours.
+Alison also continues to support work on AssureWel, integrating welfare outcome assessment into certification.
 She holds a PhD from Bristol University on assessing pig welfare on farms and at abattoirs.

 Ana Allamand